 Admissions and Recruitment: Corresponds with prospective and active applicants to provide information on graduate programs, advises on the application process and ensure that all materials are received by the relevant application deadline.
 Develops & manages recruitment and outreach email campaigns for prospective students.
 At direction of unit, organizes prospective student visits and recruitment activities and organizes and presents at new student orientations.
 Attends admissions committee meetings in a policy advising capacity.
 Under supervision of DGS, processes correspondence and invitation letters from the graduate admissions committee to prospective and new students.

 Graduation: Advises students and faculty regarding University requirements for degree, exams, and exam committees.
 Meets with students individually to ensure that documentation required for graduation is complete and submitted appropriately.
 Prepares departmental forms (e.g., Exam Outcome forms and Learner Outcome Rubrics) and advises faculty and students on the completion and submission of University forms associated with oral exams.

-Liaison: May serve as liaison 1) between students, department/program and key campus offices; 2) between faculty and students to address student concerns and grievances and either advise student or, as relay concerns to the appropriate department faculty member or campus organization.
+Liaison: May serve as liaison 1) between students, department/program and key campus offices; 2) between faculty and students to address student concerns or grievances and either advise students, or relay concerns to the appropriate department faculty member or campus organization.
 Connects students with opportunities for support, campus and community engagement, and professional development resources.
 Attends all COGA and Graduate Studies informational and policy meetings, and conveys important information to appropriate department stakeholders.
 Consults regularly with Director of Graduate Studies (DGS) regarding the graduate program.